ComeDownToUs/lockout/README.md

 - Due to some lazy testing, the password currently needs to be exactly 8 characters
 - User inputted string is currently set to a limit of 32 bytes, just change the TEXTSIZE constant to make it larger.
 Will make this flexible at some point.
 - decryption difficulty currently specifies how many entries of the key are NOT to be randomised (i.e. 128 means all 128 bit are to remain as is).
 I recommend leaving this setting at a figure over 112 until you decide which outputs you wish to leave in.

+## "But... why did you do ___?"
+Ah yes!
+I'd love to hear some feedback.
+Right now I'll just run through what I can think someone may ask.
+I'll just add content here as I think of it for now.

+### Why the use of unsigned 8 bit integers (uint8_t) instead of unsigned characters?
+The primary reason is kokke's AES implementation uses them and I liked the consistency https://github.com/kokke/tiny-AES128-C A secondary reason is, as I opted to work around dealing directly with bit level changes and have no desire to make the system use more than an 8-bit character set, I found it pretty helpful as a reinforcement that I would dealing with a series of bytes rather than a string.
+This system uses my usage pretty liberally, treating them as unsigned char variables all over the shop without explicit casting.